RegTech: Easing the Burden of Compliance for FMCG

 RegTech & RegASK

-The creators of RegASK, a SPRIM portfolio company, saw the emergence of RegTech as an opportunity in the consumer product goods industry, as food and beverage, personal care, pharmaceutical, and cosmetic companies big and small often struggle to stay updated on the regulations in a region or country.
+The creators of RegASK, a SPRIM sister company, saw the emergence of RegTech as an opportunity in the consumer product goods industry, as food and beverage, personal care, pharmaceutical, and cosmetic companies big and small often struggle to stay updated on the regulations in a region or country.
 The founders of RegASK spent 20 years working as regulatory consultants for multinational companies, and they realized the same technology that works for the finance industry can reduce the arduous, manual labor involved in regulatory research for FMCG as well.
 While companies are doing their best to deliver products compliant with regulations, automating part of the regulatory process helps them launch more innovative products for consumers on a faster timeline.

 The regulatory industry is shifting, creating the need for preemptive recognition of changes that could affect a product before and after it reaches the market.
 The ability to anticipate gives manufacturers the capacity to avoid problem areas in compliance, ultimately allocate fewer resources fighting the subsequent penalties and fines linked with non-compliance, and also seize new market opportunities.
 Companies like RegASK provide this type of foresight, not only offering alerts when a change happens but also monitoring media chatter about possible regulatory changes, offering clients insight and foreshadowing in real-time.